SEIR-11-08/remote-class-expectations/README.md

 ## How To Ask For Help
 <strong>Questions about a lesson</strong>:

-- General lesson questions post to the slack channel: `-debugging`.
+- General lesson questions post to the slack channel: `seir-1207-debugging`.
 - During lectures, please feel free to unmute and <em>"interrupt"</em>.
 Instructors can't see "raised hands" during remote instruction.

 <strong>Questions about code</strong>: please make a <em>descriptive</em> post about your issue in the debugging channel - include in it the relevant code snippet (use the Slack code snippet feature), some context around it, and the specific error you are receiving.